Lion Air jet crashes in Indonesia with 189 aboard

 Search and rescue agency head Muhmmad Syaugi told a news conference that no distress signal had been received from the aircraft’s emergency transmitter.

-Yusuf Latief, spokesman of national search and rescue agency, said there were likely no survivors.
+Yusuf Latief, spokesman for the national search and rescue agency, said there were likely no survivors.

 At least 23 government officials, four employees of state tin miner PT Timah and three employees of a Timah subsidiary, were on the plane.
 A Lion Air official said one Italian passenger and an Indian pilot were on board.